Skip to main content

 How does replication work in Weaviate?

-Weaviate’s implementation of replication is inspired by other databases like Cassandra.
-Availability is favored over Consistency.
-Weaviate's replication uses a leaderless design, which means there are no primary and secondary nodes.
+In Weaviate, availability is generally favored over consistency.
+Weaviate's data replication uses a leaderless design, which means there are no primary and secondary nodes.
 When writing and reading data, the client contacts one or more nodes.
 A load balancer exists between the user and the nodes, so the user doesn't know which node they are talking to (Weaviate will forward internally if a user is requesting a wrong node).

 The number of nodes that need to acknowledge the read or write (from v1.18) operation is tunable, to ONE, QUORUM (n/2+1) or ALL.
-When write operations are configured to ALL, the database works synchronously.
+When write operations are carried out with consistency level ALL, the database works synchronously.
 If write is not set to ALL (possible from v1.18), writing data is asynchronous from the user's perspective.

 The number of replicas doesn't have to match the number of nodes (cluster size).
-It is possible to split data in Weaviate based on Classes.
+It is possible to split data in Weaviate based on collections.
 Note that this is different from Sharding.

 Read more about how replication works in Weaviate in Philosophy, Cluster Architecture and Consistency.

-See the Replication Usage page.
-You can enable replication at the class level in the data schema of your Weaviate instance.
-During querying, you can specify the desired consistency level.
+See how to configure replication.
+You can enable replication in the collection definition.
+In queries, you can specify the desired consistency level.

 Roadmap